 If your business needs a merchant account for processing your credit card transactions, you must apply to get one.
 This is because certain types of businesses are seen as a financial risk, and credit card processors risk losing a great deal of money.
 Credit card processors have an application and screening process in order to lower the risk that they will be taking on.
-There are some businesses that credit card processors find riskier that others, so these businesses may find it more difficult to open a merchant account.
-These include: sexually oriented businesses such as pornographic websites and adult video stores, internet gambling sites, telephone services such as chat lines, and any other high risk businesses.
+There are some businesses that credit card processors find riskier than others, so these businesses may find it more difficult to open a merchant account.
+These include sexually oriented businesses such as pornographic websites and adult video stores, internet gambling sites, telephone services such as chat lines, and any other high-risk businesses.

 Even though certain businesses may be considered high risk, having a sound business plan and a strong processing history can help with approval.
 Another thing that may help to get an account approved is the duration of the fulfillment timeline, which means the time it takes for you to deliver the customer’s goods after the purchase.
 Businesses that sell specific items that can be delivered quickly tend to fare better.
 You should also be honest about your business plan, and any relevant steps you plan to take that will help your business to be successful.